yulya3102/agda-asm/Intro.md

 notable results in this area, is a Coq \citep{coq} library that allows writing code using abstractions associated with assembly language.
-Within the Bedrock project, support for linking with external libraries was implemented \citep{bedrocklinkers}, but there were no formalizations of widely used dynamic linking mechanisms.
+Within the Bedrock project, support for linking with external libraries was implemented \citep{bedrocklinkers}, but no formalizations of widely used dynamic linking mechanisms were presented.

-There is also an excellent formalization of assembly language — Typed Assembly Language (TAL) \citep{tal}.
+There also exists an excellent formalization of assembly language — Typed Assembly Language (TAL) \citep{tal}.
 It describes low-level language with the static type system that supports high-level abstractions such as type variables and tuples.
 This